jessi25924/CymruVineyardProject1/README.md

 ### Booking Page

-* Tour Information: Pricing and tour inclusion.
+- Tour Information: Pricing and tour inclusion.

-* A user-friendly form: input fields for name, contact information, preferred date, time and number of people.
+- A user-friendly form: input fields for name, contact information, preferred date, time and number of people.

-* A clear call-to-action: "Secure booking"
+- A clear call-to-action: "Secure booking"

-* A confirmation modal: confirming the booking.
+- A confirmation form: confirming the booking.

+## User Stories

+### First-Time Visitors
+- I want to learn about the vineyard and the available tours to decide if I want to book a visit.
+- I need clear information about tour prices and what is included.
+- I am looking for an easy-to-use booking form to reserve my spot.

-### Customer Goals
+### Returning Customer

-* New visitors: Learn about the vineyard's charm, values and offerings in an engaging way.
-Find all necessary informaiton to book a visit effortlessly.
-Build anticipation with visually appealing content.

-* Returning customers: Special discount for repeat visitor.
+- I want to know about discounts or special offers so that I feel appreciated.
+- I want to quickly book another tour without hassle.

+### General Users
+- I want the website to be visually appealing and responsive so that it works well on any device.
+- I want clear navigation to find the information I need without confusion.
+- I want easy access to the vineyard's contact details and social media links.

+These stories help ensure the website meets the needs of its target audience effectively.

 ### Upcoming Features